-The study by Juniper Research showed that the global figure represents total growth of 231 percent over 2021 when 3.2 million devices were deployed.
+The study by Juniper Research showed that the global figure represented total growth of 231 percent over 2021, when 3.2 million devices were deployed.

 The concept of the IoMT involves healthcare providers leveraging connected devices such as remote monitoring sensors and surgical robotics to improve patient care, staff productivity, and operational efficiency.

 “The emergence of remote monitoring within healthcare presents an opportunity for network operators to place themselves within the digital healthcare value chain,” explained research author Adam Wears.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Smart hospital technologies generate significant quantities of data, meaning that the edge computing function provided by network operators will be crucial to the successful roll-out of these systems,” he added.

 The research identified smart hospitals in the US and China as leading the global adoption of IoMT devices, accounting for 21 percent and 41 percent of connected devices, respectively, by 2026.

 It highlighted digital healthcare initiatives implemented during the ongoing pandemic and high levels of existing digitalization within healthcare infrastructure as key to these countries’ leading positions.